Video games in Brazil

-Brazil is the 13th-largest video game market in the world as of 2021, and the largest in Latin America, with a revenue of 1.3 billion US dollars.
+Brazil is the 10th-largest video game market in the world as of 2022, and the largest in Latin America, with a revenue of 2.6 billion US dollars.
 Video games were not permitted for import into Brazil until the 1990s, and were then heavily taxed as non-essential goods.
 As a result, a grey market developed around pirating games, driven by the lack of official channels for purchasing games.
 Many game companies avoided expansion into the country for these reasons until 2009.
 An exception was Sega, which retained a strong foothold in the country with the Master System and Mega Drive.
 Blaming high tariffs, Nintendo officially left the market in 2015, but returned in 2017, though Nintendo actually returned in 2020 with Nintendo Switch.
 In a three-episode series named Red Bull Parallels, Red Bull explored the country's relation with gaming.

+History

+The first consoles manufactured in Brazil were in the style of Pong, in the late 1970s, with TVBol being the first one completely manufactured and distributed in the country, launched in Rio de Janeiro in 1976.
+Following that, other Pong clones entered the market, such as the well-known Telejogo and Telejogo II by Philco/Ford, and later the TvJogo3 and TVjogo4 by Superkit, and the Videorama.

+Starting in the 1980s, the production of national original games began.
+The 2022 Brazilian Game Industry booklet by Abragames divides this history into four segments: